Board of Directors

 Founder, President of the Board

 Joe Bonnell has been involved in international work for over 30 years, including two years as a Peace Corps volunteer in Costa Rica from 1990-1992.
-Joe also has strong ties with the Dominican Republic, having led multiple study abroad programs and completing a Fulbright research and teaching project there focusing on watershed management.
+Joe also has strong ties with the Dominican Republic, having led multiple study abroad programs and completed a Fulbright project there focusing on watershed management.
 His focus in his international work is on environmental sustainability, water resource management, and sustainable agriculture.
 He is currently a Natural Resource Educator with University of Wisconsin – Madison in the Driftless Region.

 Trevor is an Actuary at Travelers Insurance in Saint Paul, MN.
 Originally from Milwaukee, Trevor attended the University of Wisconsin-Madison, and there developed a passion for economic justice and sustainable business initiatives.
 He is a former Wisconsin Microfinance executive director, and is thrilled to continue to support the organization as it grows to impact more lives.
 Trevor has degrees in Economics and Finance, and is a Fellow of the Casualty Actuarial Society.